andrewjw/site/_posts/2009-02-03-using-django-forms-for-get-urls.md

 While Django forms contain several functions for converting the form to HTML, it doesn't contain one to convert a bound form to url arguments.

-Fortunately Python's standard library module <tt>urllib</tt> contains a module which converts a dictionary to a properly formatted url argument string.
-We simply add a function, <tt>as_url_args</tt>, which passes the form's cleaned data to this function and we get back a nice string we can add to a link.
+Fortunately Python's standard library module `urllib` contains a module which converts a dictionary to a properly formatted url argument string.
+We simply add a function, `as_url_args`, which passes the form's cleaned data to this function and we get back a nice string we can add to a link.

     import urllib
     from django import forms